Sentinel-2: Instrument

-Designed and built by Airbus Defense and Space in France, the MSI imager uses a push-broom concept and its design was driven by the large 290 km swath requirements together with the high geometrical and spectral performance required of the measurements.
+Designed and built by Airbus Defense and Space in France, the MSI uses a push-broom concept and its design was driven by the large 290 km swath requirements together with the high geometrical and spectral performance required of the measurements.
 It has a 150 mm aperture and a three-mirror anastigmat design with a focal length of about 600 mm; the instantaneous field of view is about 21° by 3.5°.
-The mirrors are rectangular and made of silicon carbide, a similar technology to those on the Gaia mission.
-The system also employs a shutter mechanism preventing direct illumination of the instrument by the sun.
+The mirrors are rectangular and made of silicon carbide, a similar technology to those on the Gaia astrometry mission.
+The MSI system also employs a shutter mechanism preventing direct illumination of the instrument by the sun.
 This mechanism is also used in the calibration of the instrument.
-Out of all the different civic optical earth observation missions, Sentinel-2 is the first to have the ability to show three bands in the red edge.
-The radiometric resolution is 12 bit with brightness intensity ranging from 0–4095.
+Out of the existing civic optical earth observation missions, Sentinel-2 is the first acquiring three bands in the red edge.
+MSI has 12-bit radiometric resolution (bit depth) with brightness intensity ranging from 0–4095.